The

 The initial sketches, where the Arbori chair first starts to take shape.

-We only had 3 planks of wood to work with so I figured I should use the planks for a frame and cloth as the seat.
+With the limited resources, I decided it was best to use the planks for a frame and use cloth as the seat.

 Step 3/7